Commercial Property Insurance

 Commercial landlords, property managers, and other real estate professionals likely need a policy that covers the actual building and all contents, including mechanical and electrical systems.

 If you rent a space, you may want to ask your tenants to carry insurance to make sure their own items are protected as well.
-You should also consider purchasing lessor's risk only (LRO) insurance to protect yourself from legal fees if an accident happens on your property, as well as a building insurance, which covers property damage to buildings, structures, and completed additions that you lease to commercial tenants.
+You should also consider purchasing lessor's risk only (LRO) insurance to protect yourself from legal fees if an accident happens on your property, as well as a building insurance policy, which covers property damage to buildings, structures, and completed additions that you lease to commercial tenants.

 How to get business insurance coverage today